venantius/ultra/README.md

 ## TODO

+- [x] Whidbey integration for REPL
-- [x] Pretty integration for REPL
+- [x] Aviso/Pretty integration for REPL
-- [ ] Pretty integration for tests
+- [x] Aviso/Pretty integration for tests
 - [ ] lein difftest or humane-test-output for tests

 wishlist?